EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

    * - |GEE|
      - GEE Time Series Explorer
      - Opens the GEE Time Series Explorer in a new view.
+   * - |locationbrowser|
+     - Location Browser
+     - Use point location or geometry formats to navigate to a specific location or send a request to the `Nominatim Geocoding service <https://wiki.openstreetmap.org/wiki/Nominatim>`_ of OpenStreetMap.
    * - |profileanalytics|
      - Profile Analytics
      - Opens the Profile Analytics in a new view.
+   * - |rasterbandstacking|
+     - Raster Band Stacking
+     - Stack different raster bands individually.
+   * - |sensorimport|
+     - Sensor Product Import
+     - Import different sensor products by drag & drop.

 Panels
 =======